INFO8003-1 Reinforcement Learning

 Course information

 The teaching assistants for the class are Arthur Louette and Raphaël Fonteneau.
-You should contact them using the following email address: arthur.louette@uliege.be and raphael.fonteneau@uliege.be.
+You should contact them at arthur.louette@uliege.be and raphael.fonteneau@uliege.be.

 Lectures schedule